Chile Ristras of New Mexico

 Today, chiles are widely used as a natural remedy.
 Pharmaceutical companies use the capsaicin as a topical agent in creams and liniments for sore muscles or for chronic pain as with shingles, rheumatoid arthritis and osteoarthritis.

-Capsaicin is the active ingredient in anti-mugger aerosols used by many police departments.
+Capsaicin is the active ingredient in anti-mugger (pepper spray) aerosols used by many police departments.

 Ornamental chiles (which are edible) are grown in colors of the rainbow by many nursery greenhouses.